-Democrats in Congress plan to sue Trump over foreign payments
+196 Democrats are suing President Trump over foreign money

-Almost 200 Democratic members of Congress plan to sue President Trump on Wednesday, alleging that he is violating the Constitution by accepting foreign money through his business empire.
+Almost 200 Democratic members of Congress sued President Trump on Wednesday, alleging that he is violating the Constitution by accepting foreign money through his business empire.

-The lawsuit will say that Trump is in breach of the Foreign Emoluments Clause, which says that the president may not accept payments from foreign governments without the consent of Congress.
+The lawsuit says that Trump is in breach of the Foreign Emoluments Clause, which says that the president may not accept payments from foreign governments without the consent of Congress.

-By late Tuesday night, at least 184 members of Congress -- 26 from the Senate and 158 from the House -- had signed on to the draft complaint, which was obtained by CNNMoney and confirmed by a congressional staff member.
+The suit was filed by 196 members of Congress -- 30 from the Senate and 166 from the House.

 Representative John Conyers, a Michigan Democrat, said it was the largest number of plaintiffs in any congressional lawsuit against the president in the nation's history.

-The draft complaint says that the Emoluments Clause was meant to ensure "that our nation's leaders would not be corrupted by foreign influence or put their own financial interests over the national interest."
+The complaint says that the Emoluments Clause was meant to ensure "that our nation's leaders would not be corrupted by foreign influence or put their own financial interests over the national interest."

 As examples of foreign money, the complaint cites press reports about a Saudi government-backed lobbying firm that paid for a room at Trump's luxury hotel in Washington in January, and a celebration held there in February by the Embassy of Kuwait.